 - You are able to make learning more exciting according to your child’s interests

-- You are able to give your child in depth assistance and personal attention according to his or her strengths and struggles
+- Your child can be given in depth assistance and personal attention according to his or her strengths and struggles

-- You are able to create weekly schedules and school outings without the constraints of a traditional learning environment
+- Weekly schedules and school outings can be created without the constraints of a traditional learning environment

 - You are able to pass on your values and beliefs to your children and answer any questions that they might have

-- You are able to protect your children from the bullying and peer pressure that is so often a daily struggle in traditional school environments
+- Your children are protected from the bullying and peer pressure that is so often a daily struggle in traditional school environments

 - You are able to create a more effective learning environment by teaching one-on-one

-- You are able to nurture your child’s natural talents and abilities
+- Your child’s natural talents and abilities can be nurtured

 - You are able to address important and personal issues with your children when you feel that they are ready